Topzle Topzle

 Reason

-The fall of the Berlin Wall and the Iron Curtain, along with the reunification of Germany, mean that the Cold War is nearing its end.
+The fall of the Berlin Wall and the Iron Curtain, along with the reunification of Germany, meaning that the Cold War is nearing its end.

 Clock